 - Physiotherapy might help with relieving pain by stretching pelvic floor muscles.

 - Medications can be prescribed to increase blood flow to the penis to prevent erectile dysfunction.

 - In cases where medications cannot be taken, devices and prosthetics can be implanted to help with erectile dysfunction.

 Studies suggest that different methods to promote erections starting within weeks or months after surgery can help some men recover sexual function.
-You may hear this called penile rehabilitation, or erectile rehabilitation.
+You may hear this called penile rehabilitation or erectile rehabilitation.2

-It is important to talk to your doctor or a counselor about any sexual issues you may be experiencing, though both patient and health professional may be reluctant to bring it up.
-This is an issue that can have a long-term impact on quality of life.
+It is important to talk to your doctor or a counsellor about any sexual issues you may be experiencing, though both patients and health professionals may be reluctant to bring it up.
+This is an issue that can have a long-term impact on the quality of life.3